AronFreyr/notemaster/README.md

 * Search bar in the header.
 * Stuck Header navbar.
 * Find a way to display XML code examples without the <> going crazy.
+* Try out meta-tags for documents that should be displayed as a list.
+* Safety prompt when using the delete or remove buttons.
+    * DONE for deleting documents.
+    * DONE for removing tags from documents.
+    * DONE for deleting tags.
+    * DONE for removing documents from tags.